21 Fun Tools To Learn Something New Every Day

 The speakers in these talks come from diverse disciplines and personal and professional backgrounds.
 Select a video that sparks your interest.

 There are topics on global issues, technology, business practices, and the arts, to name a few.
+There are also TED talks on mindfulness, procrastination and stress management.
 The talks are available in more than a hundred languages.

 I have written about TED talks before.
 Collecting “themes” of TED talks together to make them easier to find on specific topics.
 Interested in TED talks?
 Check out some of these topics.

 This platform gives importance to project-based learning.
 Thus, courses usually require the student to produce something tangible at the end of the coursework.

 There are courses on visual arts, public speaking, business and marketing, photography, and many more.
 They have over 27,000 classes available (and counting).
 Coursework in this site, however, is not creditable for college but more for skills enhancement.